-We initiated a project that as part of its activity seeks to refurbish PC’s then place them, together with free internet access and support, back into the community, and we began this programme at Boulevard Village Hall and it continues at the former St. Matthew’s church.
+We initiated a project that as part of its activity seeks to refurbish PC’s then place them, together with free internet access and support, back into the community.
+This programme began at the now defunct Boulevard Village Hall and it continues at the former St. Matthew’s church.

 In addition there is a fully equipped computer suite which the volunteers also support – in 2020, thanks to a grant from Good Things Foundation, this provides free supervised training and help for members of the local community in need of guided IT access – we are a registered member of the Online Centres Network.

 I believe (Giroscope) has helped me to boost my confidence…